 Investing Activities.
+The principal use of net cash in 2022 was related to investments in molds and equipment associated with our manufacturing operations, investments in information technology and improvements made to our distribution facility.
 The principal use of net cash in 2021 was to fund the Acquisition.
-The principal uses of cash in 2020 were related to investments in molds and equipment associated with our manufacturing operations, investments in information technology and improvements made to our distribution facility.